A recent version of this file (including all needed HTML export templates) may be downloaded from the root folder of this HTML website:

 - Open the agent's text window.

-- Switch back to finder and drag the 'images' folder onto the 'File' button on the agent window's sidebar.
+- Switch back to finder and drag the 'images' folder onto the 'File' button in the agent's displayed attributes table.

 - This populates the agent's $File.